PylarAI/workstation/README.md

 PylarPC aka Workstation setup specs

  - WinPylarOS, Runs on a Private Internal Business Windows 11 Pro Distribution.
+(No telemetry...)
  - The i5 13600K includes gpu, to allow the usage of the RTX 4070 for AI & ML.
  - Cooling liquid is choosen to maximize the performance of the CPU.
  - 32 GB of RAM is a base minimum for AI & ML, due to the latest advances in the field.